 FUNDING AREAS: Children and youth, education, environment, stewardship

-IP TAKE: Environmental causes in the Bay Area are a particularly big deal for this funder.
+IP TAKE: Environmental causes in the Bay Area are a particularly big priority for this funder.

-PROFILE: The Morgan Family Foundation was established in 1993 by James C. Morgan, former chairman of the board and CEO of Applied Materials, and his wife Becky Q. Morgan, a former California senator.
+PROFILE: Established in 1993, the Morgan Family Foundation is the foundation of James C. Morgan, former chairman of the board and CEO of Applied Materials, and his wife, Becky Q. Morgan, a former California senator.
 The foundation focuses its grantmaking on youth and children, education, the environment and stewardship.
 Grantees are primarily in California, and even more specifically in Northern California where the couple has strong roots.

 Much of the Morgan couple’s grantmaking focuses on strengthening communities through collaboration and developing nonprofit leadership.
 This is not a funder that shies away from early-stage ideas.
 The foundation's youth grantmaking area supports programs that address the developmental needs of youth and their families.
 A major grantee in this area is Teen Success, a Milpitas-based organization that Becky chairs and played a role in founding.
 The Morgan Family Foundation's education grantmaking has involved funding to Eastside College Preparatory School, Teach for America Bay Area, and Stanford Institute for Economic Policy Research.
 The couple has also been strongly interested in environmental issues and co-founded Northern Sierra Partnership.
 Overall, the Morgan Family Foundation's environment program supports efforts to protect wilderness areas and natural resources, preserve cultural heritage, and create lifelong stewards of the environment.
 For stewardship grants, supports efforts to strengthen communities and regions through existing and new organizations.
 Grants have also gone to arts and culture efforts, such as Asian Art Museum and TheatreWorks, as well as to health outfits including Bay Area Cancer Connections.